ali10129/EaseMiss/README.md

 ```
 which means: `<row of the Cache for Matrix **A** for *Inner and Rev. Inner product*> <row of the Cache for Matrix **B** for *Inner and Rev. Inner product*> <row of the Cache for Matrix **C** for *Inner and Rev. Inner product*> <row of the Cache for Matrix **A** for *Outer and Rev. Outer product*> <row of the Cache for Matrix **B** for *Outer and Rev. Outer product*> <row of the Cache for Matrix **C** for *Outer and Rev. Outer product*> <row of the Cache for Matrix **A** for *Gustavson and Rev. Gustavson product*> <row of the Cache for Matrix **B** for *Gustavson and Rev. Gustavson product*> <row of the Cache for Matrix **C** for *Gustavson and Rev. Gustavson product*>`

-Multiple sizes can be used in each line for both *solid cache* and *SplitCache*
+Multiple sizes can be used in each line for both *solid cache* and *SplitCache*.
-So for *solid cache*, matrix B and C cache sizes are 0.
-Because the use matrix A cache together.
+So for *solid cache*, size of matrix B and C are 0.
+Because they use the cache space of matrix A jointly.
-The file **terminal Codes.txt** contains the aruments that passed to the executable file through the terminal. for example:
+The file **terminal Codes.txt** contains the arguments that passed to the executable file through the terminal. for example:
 ```
 ./solidCache.exe 128 4096 2048 128 4
 ```